SidUsman/Java101/Linux-101.md

 -----------------
 ### Introduction
 Linux broadly refers to a free, open source operating system. just another name for kernel.
-A kernel allows software to communicate with a computer's hardware
+A kernel allows software to communicate with a computer's hardware.
+Linux was inspired by MINIX which was inspired by Unix.
+Linux is free software under the GPL(GNU General Public License).

+### Linux Tools and Distributions
+* All linux system run a version of the Linux kernel.
+* Most Linux systems use the same set of core tools called the GNU coreutils.
+* Linux distributions are operating systems that include the kernel and various other pieces of software.
+* Distribution maintainer make choices about how their distributions are configured and what tools they provide.

+    **Common Distribution Families:**
+  Many distributions are related to each other and all distributions differ in various ways.
+  The command line or shell is common to all of them.
+  * Arch
+  * Debian
+  * Red Hat
+  * Slackware

 |Command	|Usage |